Five Ways to Compute the Relative Value of a UK Pound Amount, 1270 to Present

 Real Price is measured as the relative cost of a (fixed over time) bundle of goods and services such as food, shelter, clothing, etc., that an average household would buy.
 In theory the size of this bundle does not change over time, but in practice adjustments are made to its composition.
 This measure uses the RPI.

 Labour Value is measured as the multiple of the average wage that a worker would need to use to buy the commodity.
-This measure uses one of the wage indexes.
+This measure uses one of the wage indices.

 Income Value is measured as the multiple of average income that would be needed to buy a commodity.
 This measure uses the index of GDP per capita.